 Also see : Nuclear Level Detectors Animation

-In such cases, multiple detectors will be required and the detectors need to be connected in cascade mode to cover complete level measurement length of vessel.
+In the case of a larger length of level measurement, multiple detectors will be required, and the detectors need to be connected in cascade mode to cover complete level measurement length of the vessel.
 Sometimes the single nuclear source may not be able to cover the complete level measurement length, so multiple nuclear sources may be required.
 This is determined via Nuclear Source strength calculations.

-In this configuration, nuclear source is single and there are two detectors which covers the level measurement range.
+In the below configuration, the nuclear source is single and there are two detectors that cover the level measurement range.
 Hence there is only one master and one slave detector required.

-In this configuration, two no’s nuclear source and four numbers of detectors are required to cover the whole level measurement range.
+In the below configuration, two no’s nuclear source and four numbers of detectors are required to cover the whole level measurement range.
 Hence there will be one master and three slave detectors.